 Use moisturizer to increase the life of your tattoo

 Lads, this applies to you more than the ladies.
-The ladies already use moisturiser in their daily lives.
-But most guys forget that they too, should be using moisturiser.
+The ladies already use moisturizer in their daily lives.
+But most guys forget that they too, should be using moisturizer.

-The healthier your skin is the longer your tattoo will continue to look good.
-Use a basic moisturiser that you’re happy with and use it on a regular basis.
-Lads, the more often you remember to use moisturiser the longer your tattoos will continue looking fresh.
+The healthier your skin is, the longer your tattoo will continue to look good.
+Use a basic moisturizer that you’re happy with and use it on a regular basis.
+Lads, the more often you remember to use moisturizer, the longer your tattoos will continue looking fresh.

 Your tattoo will continue to look good for years to come

-Using moisturiser and sunblock is all you need to do to care for your tattoo once the initial healing process is done.
-And the more often you remember to use moisturiser and sunblock the longer your tattoo will continue to look crisp, fresh and new.
+Using moisturizer and sunblock is all you need to do to care for your tattoo once the initial healing process is done.
+And the more often you remember to use moisturizer and sunblock, the longer your tattoo will continue to look crisp, fresh and new.

-Long term tattoo aftercare is not complicated and you can even find moisturisers that have sunblock built in.
-Which is great for those men for whom remembering to use two different creams is too difficult.
+Long term tattoo aftercare is not complicated.
+And you can even find some moisturizers that have sunblock built in.
+Which is great for those men who have trouble remembering to use two different creams.

-You can simply buy one cream that has both sunblock and moisturiser.
+You can simply buy one cream that has both sunblock and moisturizer.
 Easy.